zachlewis/mold/README.md

 These are the arguments passed to the service container.

 ## Build
-The build block is used to perform testing and/or building binaries if needed.
-This executes commands specified for the build in a docker container.
-One or more builds can be specified.
+Build contains a list of builds to perform.
+This is used to perform testing and/or building binaries.
+Each build will run its set of provided commands in the specified container.
+Any failed command will cause the build to fail.

 #### image
 Image name used to build/test code.
 These are disposable and not used to generate the final